Kolterdyx/webserv/README.md

 ## Configuration

+**TODO**: WE NEED OUR OWN FORMAT, WE CANT USE JSON

-The configuration file is written in JSON.
+The configuration file is written in JSON for the time being.
 This is how it is structured:

 * `servers`*: an array of servers
   * `0`